apertus-open-source-cinema/donation-widget/README.txt

 ============

 MYSQL Database structure:
-will follow soon
+install the database by running the SQL query in MYSQL-DB.sql

-I know its cumbersome but currently the MYSQL DB details have to be manually added in most PHP source files
+I know its cumbersome but currently the MYSQL DB connection details have to be manually added in most PHP source files.
+Maybe someone can streamline that as contribution.